 The results?
 Both groups grossly underestimated the final value of the portfolio, as they failed to take compounding into account.

 The average guess for the portfolio size after 40 years was $500,000.
 The correct figure is around $2.5m.

 Seeing the full benefit of compound returns is all about time and patience.
 That means that you don’t have to stash half your income away immediately.
 If you commit to putting aside as much as you can every month and making regular contributions, small amounts can soon add up.

 Start thinking about your pension now

 Thanks to the miracle of compound returns, the earlier you invest any amount of money the more it will be worth when you retire.
 Research group CLSA came to a dramatic conclusion about saving for retirement.

 They found that if you contribute to a pension from the age of 21 to 30, your pension pot will be worth more than if you put aside the same amount each month from the age of 30 to 70.
 This assumes that you stop contributing at 30 but the fund continues to provide returns at the same rate.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Past performance and forecasts are not reliable indicators of future performance.
-A pension may not be right for everyone and tax rules may change in future.
+A pension may not be right for everyone and tax rules may change in the future.
 If you are unsure if a pension is right for you, please seek financial advice.

 1. Compounding: 8th wonder of the world, FT Adviser – 1st February 2017

 2. Misunderstanding Savings Growth: Implications for Retirement Savings Behavior – March 2011